Chief of the Cabinet of Ministers

-The Cabinet Chief is not a prime minister, as in Argentina's presidential democracy the role of head of government is still bestowed upon the president.
-However, the Cabinet Chief is still constitutionally obligated to give account of the general course of the government's policies before Congress, and may be removed through a vote of no confidence (moción de censura) with an absolute majority in both chambers of Congress.
+The Cabinet chief is not a prime minister, as in Argentina's presidential democracy the role of head of government is still bestowed upon the president.
+However, the Cabinet chief is still constitutionally obligated to give account of the general course of the government's policies before Congress, and may be removed through a vote of no confidence (moción de censura) with an absolute majority in both chambers of Congress.

-The current Cabinet Chief is Agustin Rossi, who was sworn in on 15 February 2023 by President Alberto Fernández.
+The current Cabinet chief is Manuel Adorni, who was appointed on 31 October 2025 by President Javier Milei.

 History

-The office of the Chief of the Cabinet of Ministers was established by the 1994 amendment to the Argentine Constitution.
-It was part of the agreements brokered by the two largest parties in Argentina at the time, the Justicialist Party (PJ) and the Radical Civic Union (UCR), in what is now known as the Pact of Olivos; the UCR, then led by former president Raúl Alfonsin, sought to reduce the significant political powers of the Presidency and shift towards a parliamentary system.
-In the end, however, the overarching nature of Argentina's political system following the reform remained decidedly presidential, as the Chief of the Cabinet of Ministers acts more as an extension of the President to whom the head of state may delegate a certain number of responsibilities, while also being constitutionally obligated to report to the National Congress.
+The office of the chief of the Cabinet of Ministers was established by the 1994 amendment to the Argentine Constitution.
+It was part of the agreements brokered by the two largest parties in Argentina at the time, the Justicialist Party (PJ) and the Radical Civic Union (UCR), in what is now known as the Pact of Olivos; the UCR, then led by former president Raúl Alfonsin, sought to reduce the significant political powers of the presidency and shift towards a parliamentary system.
+In the end, however, the overarching nature of Argentina's political system following the reform remained decidedly presidential, as the chief of the Cabinet of Ministers acts more as an extension of the president to whom the head of state may delegate a certain number of responsibilities, while also being constitutionally obligated to report to the National Congress.

-The first Cabinet Chief was Eduardo Bauzá, who was appointed on 8 July 1995 by President Carlos Saúl Menem.
+The first Cabinet chief was Eduardo Bauzá, who was appointed on 8 July 1995 by President Carlos Saúl Menem.

 Attributes

-The attributes of the Chief of the Cabinet of Ministers are established by the articles 100 and 101 of the Constitution of Argentina.
-Most of the Cabinet Chief's duties are related to the organization of the cabinet's work agenda and the general course of the government's performance, as well as acting as an intermediary between the Executive Power and the Argentine National Congress.
+The attributes of the chief of the Cabinet of Ministers are established by the articles 100 and 101 of the Constitution of Argentina.
+Most of the Cabinet chief's duties are related to the organization of the cabinet's work agenda and the general course of the government's performance, as well as acting as an intermediary between the executive power and the Argentine National Congress.

 Specifically, articles 100 and 101 state: